Euro zone finance ministers meet to discuss Spain, Greece

 On Spain

-"That's why Spain is getting help with banking recapitalization.
-And of course Spain, like other countries, is suffering from the problem of contagion, speculation on financial markets... but Spain needs no aid program.
+"That's why Spain is getting help with banking recapitalisation.
+And of course Spain, like other countries, is suffering from the problem of contagion, speculation on financial markets... but Spain needs no aid programme.
 That's what the Spanish government says again and again."

 On Greece